This post may contain compensated links. Find more info in my disclosure.

 Winter Yellowstone Packing List — Winter Equipment

-The clothes we wear in winter season and the winter equipment we use is the same whether we are at home or in the park, but if you don’t normally play in cold, snowy environments, make sure you check off these items before you go.
+The clothes we wear in the winter season and the winter equipment we use are the same whether we are at home or in the park, but if you don’t normally play in cold, snowy environments, make sure you check off these items before you go.